-How many times have you been pressured to apply?
-I don't know about you but I find it extremely annoying.
+Getting back to the details of what BB is offering, how many times have their sales associates pressured you to apply?
+I don't know about you but I find it extremely annoying to be asked every time I make a purchase at their store.
 You may be peddled one of two cards - either the Best Buy card (store use only) or the Reward Zone MasterCard from HSBC.
 Read these reviews of both.

 Best Buy Card (store version)